seqeralabs/tower-cli/USAGE.md

 tw pipelines update --name=my_rnaseq_nf_pipeline --params-file=my_rnaseq_nf_pipeline_params_2.yaml
 ```

-## Launching Pipelines
+## Launching pipelines

-### Launching a preconfigured Pipeline
+### Launching a preconfigured pipeline

-When launching a Pipeline from the Launchpad, if no custom parameters are passed via the CLI then the defaults set for the Pipeline in the Launchpad will be used.
+When launching a pipeline from the Launchpad, if no custom parameters are passed via the CLI then the defaults set for the pipeline in the Launchpad will be used.

+> **NOTE**: Platform CLI users are bound to the same user permissions that apply in the platform UI.
+Launch users can launch pre-configured pipelines in the workspaces they have access to, but they cannot add or run new pipelines.

 ```console
 $ tw launch my_rnaseq_nf_pipeline